kon6443/VanillaJS/node/README.md

 • promise & async - Those are related to asynchronous handling. <br>
 • this binding - Showing this binding with some examples. <br>
 • worker thread - Parallel handling. <br>
+• JavaScript types of function - Explanations of JavaScript types of function. <br>